How to Know if You May Have a Substance Use Disorder: Key Indicators and Early Warning Signs

 6. Social Isolation

 Substance use disorders often lead to social isolation.
 If you’ve started to withdraw from friends, family, and activities you once enjoyed—especially those that don’t involve your substance of choice—this can be a concerning sign.
-Healthy social connections are vital for emotional well- being, and when substance use replaces these connections, it may indicate a developing problem.
+Healthy social connections are vital for emotional well-being, and when substance use replaces these connections, it may indicate a developing problem.

 Early Warning Signs

 There may be early warning signs that suggest a substance use disorder is beginning to take shape.
 Additionally recognizing these early on can assist in being able to prevent substance use from becoming problematic.
-Here are a handful of early warning signs that may indicate you are approaching criteria for having a substance use disorder:
+Here are a handful of early warning signs that may indicate you are approaching the criteria for having a substance use disorder:

 • Coping Through Substance Use: